nadir/adobe-rpc/README.md

 ## Contributing

 **adobe-rpc** currently doesn't support: Media Encoder, Xd and Audition.
-Please submit a PR where you add an app that we haven't added yet to the file **meta.json**, where you specify the app's process name.
+Please submit a PR where you add an app that we haven't included yet to the file **meta.json**, where you specify the app's process name.

 [header]: https://i.imgur.com/zGFYunZ.png "Repo header"